Tips for New Members

 attached to your message.
 And please, if you have the capability

 of posting in HTML format, disengage it.
-Most of us see
+Some of us see

 gibberish when posts arrive in that format.
 [Return